-Is non contact and the risk of hurting yourself is clearly less.
+Hot Rods: Is non-contact and the risk of hurting yourself is less.
 They are generally faster and set up for the terrain they are racing on.
-The set up costs are quite expensive compared to other formula's depending on how far you want to go with the build specs and how competitive you wish to be.
+The setup costs are quite expensive compared to other formula depending on how far you want to go with the build specs and how competitive you wish to be.

-Are the race tracks budget formula not modified in any way, the concept being a cheap easy build that anyone can do providing you have some mechanical knowledge and support.
+FWD Dirt Rods: Are the race tracks budget formula not modified in any way, the concept being a cheap easy build that anyone can do providing you have some mechanical knowledge and support.
 There is contact it can get quite aggressive so there are occasions that you will feel it in the morning.
-This does require some skill to get round the track and it is mainly that which will win you races as all cars are 1600.
+This does require some skill to get around the track and it is mainly that which will win you races as all cars are 1600.

 The answer to the third question: this can be very hurty.